 - Lean on your family members, friends, and loved ones for support.
 Don’t hide your struggles from them because you feel ashamed, embarrassed, or don’t want to be pitied.
 Those who love you will be there for you, sans-judgment

 - If both you and your partner are committed to breaking this pattern, seek professional help to find a way forward.
 Therapy can help you make sense of your emotions and find a way forward.
 With a multitude of experienced, licensed therapists on Bonobology’s panel, help is only a click away

 Dr. Sharma believes that unhealthy relationships can be turned around if the couple as a unit is willing to improve.
 “In case of long-standing marriages, especially if children are involved, the couple can and should improve their relationship with dedicated efforts”, she insists before adding, “If the relationship is in the initial stages, however, getting out of it might be the better alternative.”

 - If you think, “The negativity in my relationship is draining me”, it is time to wake up

 - Relationships are about growing together, being with a negative partner can hamper your growth

 - We often tend to neglect the negative qualities in a partner until it is too late

-- Try and observe the negative relationship patterns that you and your partner tend to show
+- Try and observe the negative, toxic relationship patterns that you and your partner tend to show

 Like darkness is an absence of light, negativity is simply an absence of positivity.
 It is a void that tends to feed and grow on everything positive around.
 So, if your partner is too negative, the relationship will start sucking you dry of all the joy and happiness.
 It is important that you figure this out early and take the necessary steps because we often don’t realize what’s what before it is too late.